 To fix a leaky outdoor faucet, you need to do the following steps:

-Whether you’re lucky, you’ll be able to fix your leaky faucets by simply loosening or bracing the primary bolt or nut beneath the control.
+Whether you’re lucky, you can fix your leaky faucets by simply loosening or bracing the primary bolt or nut beneath the control.
 But don’t go overboard.
 If twisting it does not solve the problem, switch off the water and remove the nut to repair the valve.

 Next, unplug the tap stem.
-It’s easier to restore the gripping momentarily, so you have anything to hold.
-You somehow may need to rotate the lever to get the faucet stem to come out.
+It’s easier to restore the grip temporarily, so you have something to hold.
+You may need to rotate the lever to get the faucet stem to come out.

 Keep records of the pieces as you remove the faucet to replace them in the correct sequence.